 Paying attention to when a conversation turns “yellow” avoids the “red” zone and potentially negative consequences of political discussions.

 “Red” political conversations are those where both people are physiologically activated, ability to listen and take in information declines and relationships are threatened as a result.
 These are the kind of conversations that make others around you uncomfortable and can and do result in long term damage to relationships.
 For tips on navigating these waters there are a lot of sources, click here.

 Decide about watching the election returns.
 You can exercise choice.
 Is political theater your thing?
 If it is, pop some popcorn and enjoy.

 If it creates stress and anxiety consider planning another activity, something that makes you feel good.
 You might consider a creative outlet like an art project or playing an instrument.
 You might consider a zoom cocktail party with one of your friends or family members who also wants to avoid election day.
 You might want to get some exercise or do some meal prep for the week ahead that evening.
-Here is a list of ideas (some may not be practical with social distancing):

 After election planning includes thinking about how to navigate the post-election holidays with grace.
 While Covid-19 is still impacting travel and size of gathering this is also a good time to think about how you will navigate the political landscape with relatives and friends as well as make safe choices.